-- Don't do business as usual with the plaintiffs, Xerox, Lotus, Apple and Ashton-Tate.
-Buy from their competitors instead; sell their stock; develop new software for other computer systems and port existing applications away from their systems. - Above all, don't work for the "look and feel" plaintiffs, and don't accept contracts from them. - Join the League for Programming Freedom.
-The League is a grass-roots organization of programmers and users opposing software patents and interface copyrights.
-Annual dues for individual members are \$42 for employed professionals, \$10.50 for students, and \$21 for others.
+- Don't do business as usual with the plaintiffs, Xerox, Lotus, and Apple.
+Buy from their competitors instead; sell their stock; develop new software for other computer systems rather than theirs, and port existing applications away from their systems. - Don't work for the "look and feel" plaintiffs or accept contracts from them. - Join the League for Programming Freedom-a grass-roots organization of programmers and users opposing software patents and interface copyrights.
+(The League is not opposed to copyright on individual programs.)
+Annual dues are \$42 for employed professionals, \$10.50 for students, and \$21 for others.
 We appreciate activists, but members who cannot contribute their time are also welcome.

-Phone the League at (617) 243-4091, send Internet mail to league@prep.ai.mit.edu, or write to:
+Phone us at (617) 243-4091, send Internet mail to lpf@uunet.uu.net, or write to: